Cognigy/Documentation/docs/ai/test/interaction-panel/overview.md

 ##### Channel Select

-You can filter the messages in the Interaction Panel by a specific channel, for example selecting the **Webchat** or **VoiceGateway** channel.
+You can filter the messages in the Interaction Panel by a specific channel, such as the **Webchat** or **VoiceGateway** channel.
 By default, outputs from all channels will be displayed, indicated by the **Show all** setting.

 ### Chat

-This section allows you to activate **Show data input** to enable the **Data Input** field for Chat input mode in Interaction Panel.
+This section allows you to activate **Show data input** to enable the **Data Input** field for the Chat input mode in the Interaction Panel.
-When activated, an additional input field will appear below the standard text input field and enables you to enter JSON data.
+When active, an additional input field appears below the standard text input field, allowing you to enter JSON data.

 Example:
-A valid JSON input data here could be, for example, `{"firstName": "Max", "lastName": "Müller"}`, which can be sent with or without a text message.
+A valid JSON input data could be, `{"firstName": "Max", "lastName": "Müller"}`, which can be sent with or without a text message.

 ### Voice Call

 [![Version badge](https://img.shields.io/badge/Beta-purple.svg)]({{config.site_url}})

-This section allows you to choose the language and voice for testing the voice calls from Interaction Panel.
+This section allows you to choose the language and voice for testing the voice calls from the Interaction Panel.

 You can select two options for **Voice Call**:

-- **Language**: You can select many languages in a drop-down menu.
+- **Language**: You can select from multiple languages in a drop-down menu.
-The **Custom** option allows for choosing a TTS language, which is not in the dropdown list.
+The **Custom** option allows you to use a TTS language, which is not in the dropdown list.
 It defines the language of the virtual agent output.
 The format to use depends on the TTS Vendor, for example, de-DE, fr-FR, en-US.

 - **Voice**: You can select a female or male speaker voice.
 The **Custom** option allows for choosing a TTS voice, which is not in the drop-down list.
 This setting can be the case for region-specific voices.
 The format to use depends on the TTS Vendor, for example, de-DE-ConradNeural.